xhalo32/YubiKey-Guide/guide.typ

 `source` the file in `muttrc`

-*Important* `pinentry-tty` set as the pinentry program in `gpg-agent.conf` is reported to cause problems with Mutt TUI, because it uses curses.
-It is recommended to use `pinentry-curses` or other graphic pinentry program instead.
+#important[`pinentry-tty` set as the pinentry program in `gpg-agent.conf` is reported to cause problems with Mutt TUI, because it uses curses.
+It is recommended to use `pinentry-curses` or other graphic pinentry program instead.]

 == Keyserver